LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 Parametric categories
 ---------------------

-Category predicates can be parameterized in the same way as object predicates by using a compound term as the category identifier.
-The category parameters can be accessed by calling the :ref:`methods_parameter_2` or :ref:`methods_this_1` built-in local methods in the category predicate clauses or by using :term:`parameter variables <parameter variable>`.
+Category predicates can be parameterized in the same way as object predicates by using a compound term as the category identifier where all the arguments of the compound term are variables.
+These variables, the *category parameters*, can be accessed by calling the :ref:`methods_parameter_2` or :ref:`methods_this_1` built-in local methods in the category predicate clauses or by using :term:`parameter variables <parameter variable>`.
 Category parameter values can be defined by the importing objects.
 For example:

 ::